How To Lift Weights Properly

 Mind Muscle Connection

 There is a lot of research on how your mind muscle connection enhances muscle engagement and muscle fiber recruitment.
 Concentrate on the muscles being worked and focus on contracting them each rep. This will help with isolating the muscle groups that you are working in a certain movement.
 Coordinating breathing with slow and controlled movements is ideal.
-Common muscles that are hard to connect to and the back muscles and glutes.
-It’s best to work with a trainer to help with that connection.
+Common muscles that are hard to connect to are the back muscles and glutes.
+It’s best to work with a trainer to help with that connection if you’re struggling.
 The mind muscle connection speaks to how important it is to lift with quality over quantity.
 Reps and weight are always secondary to proper form.

 Warm Up